cbisaccia78/Overmind/README.md

 We currently only support Linux, so if you're on mac/windows you need to set up a linux VM.

-## Configure OpenAI Key (Desktop App)
+## Configure Model Provider Keys (Desktop App)

-You can set your OpenAI key directly in the app:
+You can set OpenAI and/or DeepSeek keys directly in the app:

 1. Open Overmind.
 2. Go to **Settings**.
-3. Paste your key into **OpenAI API Key**.
+3. Paste your key into **OpenAI API Key** and/or **DeepSeek API Key**.
 4. Click **Save Key**.
 5. (Optional) Click **Test Key** to verify it works.

-This key is saved in Overmind app settings and is loaded automatically when you launch the app from the desktop icon.
+Configured keys are saved in Overmind app settings and loaded automatically on startup.
+The agent creation page model dropdown includes models discovered from all active providers (plus local `stub-v1`).

 ## Run from Source (Development)